nolnoch/crystal-water/README.md

  - Solution : *GLM math library, SOIL image library, and AssImp model are ideal for this and future projects.
 Rotation is disc- based with a vertical slide.
-Zoom uses mousewheel in spite of Freeglut fail in recognizing the mousewheel funcion.*
+Zoom uses mousewheel in spite of Freeglut's fail in recognizing the mousewheel funcion.*

 **Stage 2** (skipped) : Ray trace the cube to give it a crystal appearance using GLSL.
  - Challenge : *Ray-plane intersections should be done on the GPU, but after calculating the destination vertex, how do we get the assoc. tex coord from the VBO?
-Shaders do not provide access to an Vertex Buffer element from within another.*
+Shaders do not provide access to a Vertex Buffer element from within another.*
  - Solution : ~~Send a Uniform Buffer with vertex/texCoord pairings to the shaders for real-time lookup.
 Unfortunately, this increases set-up time and is not scalable to larger systems or scenes.~~
- - Problem : *While the Uniform BUffer solution is demonstrably possible for small systems, it is hacky, complicated, and extremely ugly.
+ - Problem : *While the Uniform Buffer solution is demonstrably possible for small systems, it is hacky, complicated, and extremely ugly.
 And it will never port to anything greater.
 Gave up on doing this with GLSL.*

-**Stage 3** (current) : Integrate OpenCL 1.2 to handle ray tracing in GPU kernels.
+**Stage 3** (current) : Integrate OpenCL 1.2 to handle ray tracing in GPU kernels. [branched]
  - Challenge : *How can we use the more ideal OpenCL API to solve our GLSL problems?
 How can we accomplish this within the context of an OpenGL application?*